30 Easy Tricks That Will Make You Feel Fuller at Every Meal

 Sorry, folks, but pretzels and chips don’t count.
 “Crunchy vegetables like carrots and cabbage take a while to chew.
 In addition, they carry water, making them a low-calorie choice,” says Lisa Hayim, RD, and founder of The WellNecessities.
 “When we chew, we allow more time for our brain to signal our bodies that food is coming in.
 Once this process begins, we are closer to reaching our ‘full’ point.
 Eating foods that take longer to chew ensures that we are more aware of our satiety cues.”

-Drink Plenty of Calorie-free Fluids Between Meals
+Drink Plenty of Calorie-Free Fluids Between Meals

-Subtle thirst can trick your body into thinking you’re hungry when all you need is liquid, says Hever.
+Subtle thirst can trick your body into thinking you’re hungry when all you need is liquid to feel full, says Hever.
 “Aim to drink half your body weight’s pounds in ounces of water every day,” says Hever.
 “For example, a 150-pound person should consume at least 75 ounces of water a day plus more for exercise and hot weather.”
 Another good bet is clear tea like green, black, white, oolong, or herbal, all of which provide disease-fighting phytonutrients with next to no calories.
 “Is it any wonder that some test panelists lost as much as 10 pounds in a week?” asks Kelly Choi, author of The 7-Day Flat-Belly Tea Cleanse.
 “Tea is the drink that skinny people swear by!”

 Stop Using Huge Plates